 Myrcene: This terpene is present in menthol and lemongrass, and is often used in the cosmetic industry for its fragrance.
 In cannabis, it is present in huge volumes and as with the other terpenes, it has many healing benefits.
 As well as being an anti-septic, anti-microbial, anti-carcinogen and anti-depressant, this terpene also plays another special role in the cannabis plant.
 It increases cell-membrane permeability, meaning it allows more THC to enter the blood stream.
 For higher levels of myrcene, try White Widow and Skunk #1.

 BCP (beta-caryophyllene): BCP was recently discovered to be an active component of cannabis.
 It is said to bind to the CB2 receptor, encouraging anti-inflammatory effects.
 This is the first FDA approved dietary supplement of cannabis because it is completely non-psychoactive.
 It is an effective food supplement and likely to be one of the most prevalent medical characteristics of cannabis.

 Borneol: Borneol is a compound that carries the fragrance of camphor.
 It is considered to be an analgesic as well as being able to fight off insomnia.

 Eucalyptol: This terpene obviously has its roots with the smell of Eucalyptus!
-And yes, it can be found in marijuana, too.
+And yes, it can be found in weed, too.
 Eucalyptol is usually used as a decongestant and as a way to suppress coughs.
-It is not typically present in huge amounts in strains of marijuana, but it is definitely a terpene worth knowing about.
+It is not typically present in huge amounts in strains of cannabis, but it is definitely a terpene worth knowing about.